 DiSC is a popular employee assessment that is a good tool for understanding different styles, behaviors and perspectives of ourselves, of other people and how we respond in different situations.

-Like the HBDI, it’s a four-factor model, but in the case of DiSC, each color-coded letter represents a behavior trait: D for Dominance, i for Influence, S for Steadiness and C for Conscientiousness.
-Unlike the HBDI—which has a brain-based premise that considers, “How do I process information?”—DiSC is a behavior-based assessment that considers, “How do I behave in a specific situation and how do others perceive me?”
+Like the HBDI®, DiSC is a four-factor model, but in the case of DiSC, each color-coded letter represents a behavior trait: D for Dominance, i for Influence, S for Steadiness and C for Conscientiousness.
+Unlike the HBDI®—which has a brain-based premise that considers, “How do I process information?”—DiSC is a behavior-based assessment that considers, “How do I behave in a specific situation and how do others perceive me?”
 DiSC, like most assessments, gives us insight.
 Those insights are focused on the impact of the individual’s behavior.

-As mentioned, the two assessments have different premises, so they look at different things.
-Instead of focusing on behaviors, the HBDI provides insight into thinking preferences, which may or may not inform someone’s behavior.
+The two assessments have different premises, so they look at different things.
+Instead of focusing on behaviors, the HBDI® provides insight into thinking preferences, which may or may not inform someone’s behavior.
 Thinking preferences also influence how people communicate, make decisions, problem solve and innovate.

-Tips for Using Both the HBDI and DiSC Assessment
+Tips for Using the HBDI® and DiSC Together

 Absolutely, but there are a few things to keep in mind: